-- Pain.
-It’s rare to have a sprain without pain when moving the affected joint.
+- Pain: It’s rare to have a sprain without having any pain when moving the affected joint.
 Paying close attention to where exactly you’re feeling the pain can help distinguish between sprains, strains, fractures, and other forms of injury.

-- Limited motion.
-Depending on the severity of your sprain, you may have difficulty moving the affected joint, due to pain or serious stretching of the ligament.
-The more limited your motion, the more you should consider seeing a doctor.
+- Limited motion: Depending on the severity of your sprain, you may have difficulty moving the affected joint due to pain or serious stretching of the ligament.
+The more limited your motion is, the more you should consider seeing a doctor.